 Submit the Supportive Services Chart (Attachment C).
 The Chart must list all services that will be provided to MHSA tenants, including any in-kind services essential to the success of the Supportive Services Plan.
-See page 22 of this document.

 Item D.9 Design Considerations for Meeting the Needs of the MHSA Tenants